Sahedha/gmail-to-google-sheets-automation/README.md

 - Script processes only unread inbox emails

 ## 📸 Proof of Execution
-Screenshots and execution proof are available in the `/proof` folder.
+Screenshots and execution proof are available in the `/proof` folder

+## Customization
+- You can filter emails by subject keyword (optional)
+- Sheet ID and scopes can be configured in config.py